arborworkflows/arbordock/README.md

 ```

 In order to send data files to Docker, mount a volume and use the mounted
 volume prefix for the input and output paths.
-For example, if `myinput.csv`
+For example, if `anolis.phy`
+and `anolis.csv` are in your current directory (these are available in
-is in your current directory, the following will produce `myoutput.csv` in
+the Git repository), the following will produce `svl-model.csv` in the current
-the current directory:
+directory:
 ```
-docker run -v $PWD:/data kitware/arbordock <arg1> ...
+docker run -v $PWD:/data kitware/arbordock /data/anolis.phy /data/anolis.csv lambda SVL /data/svl-model.csv
 ```

-Build the Docker image:
+To build the Docker image locally:
 ```
 git clone https://github.com/arborworkflows/arbordock.git
 cd arbordock